Surajj4837-th/Tutorials/SQL/ReadMe.md

     7. Transaction log backup: Allows you to backup the active part of the transaction log.
 So after you issue a "Full" or "Differential" backup, the transaction log backup will have any transactions that were created after those other backups are completed.
 49. Point in time recovery: It allows to recover a database into a state it was in any point in time.
 This type of recovery is applicable only to databases that run under the full or bulk logged recovery model.
 50 Import and export data in SSMS.
+51. Dynamic management views (DMVs): It returns server state information that can be used to monitor the health of a server instance, diagnose problems and tune performance.
+Properties:
+    1. These are composed of both views and table valued functions.
+Some apply to the entire server and are stored in the master database, others are specific to each database.
+    2. All dynamic management views and functions exist in the sys schema and follow this naming convention dm_*.
+    Categories:
+    1. Database related.
+    2. SQL server OS related.
+    3. Execution related.
+52. SQL server activity monitor.
+53. SQL server performance monitor.
+54. SQL server profiler.
+55. Data integrity: Used to maintain accuracy and consistency of data in a table.
+56. Index: It is an on disk structure associated with a table or a view that speeds retrieval of rows from table or view.
+57. Fragmentation.
+58. CRUD operations in MySQL.
+59. SQL injection (SQLi): It is a kind of attack in web based applications where the attacker can run malicious queries in the website's database.
+How to prevent SQLi:
+    1. Principle of least privilege: Provide level of previleges to different users.
+    2. Password hashing.
+    3. Third party authentication: Login with Google, login with FB, etc.
+    4. Hueristic ways.
+60. SQL developer tasks:
+    1. Data modeling
+    2. Data management.
+    3. Data backup and restore.
+    4. Data migration.
+61. SQL developer skills:
+    1. SQL language.
+    2. Programming language as interface between application and database.
+    3. Profiling.
+    4. Performance tuning.
+62. SQL demo.
+63. SQL vs MySQL.